Showing posts with label artifacts. Show all posts

 We arrived at Paradise Point Resort in Hollister, MO, checked into room 9404, and took the elevator up to our room.
 We had three bedrooms, a kitchen, three bathrooms, a living room, and a pool room with a view of the White River.

-We unpacked and headed outside, where we walked alongside the swimming pool, hot tub, and floating pool.
+We unpacked and headed outside, walking alongside the swimming pool, hot tub, and floating pool.

 We were all too full to eat dinner, so we just snacked.